korrel8r/korrel8r/README.md

 Rules have a start Class and a goal Class.
 Rules take an Object and generate a Query.
 Rules are written in terms of the specific domain objects, field names and query languages they deal with.

+Existing rules are defined using Go templates, see ./rules for examples.